Christmas Cactus Soil

 There are multiple ways to achieve the desired aeration and drainage.
 Aquarium gravel, sand, blay drainage balls, perlite, and cactus potting soil are all perfectly valid ways to give your Christmas cactus a good balance of moisture retention and aeration.
 These all classify as a drainage medium.

 Finally, you’ll need to give your plant the nutrition it needs.
 Though you can purchase fertilizer, it’s more cost-effective and eco-friendly to make your own.
-If you happen to be a lucky owner of a Lomi countertop composter, you can create lush, vibrant fertilizer for your garden from your food scraps and bioplastic waste.
+If you happen to be a lucky owner of a Lomi Food Recycler, you can create lush, vibrant fertilizer called Lomi Earth for your garden from your food scraps and bioplastic waste.

-After adding your composting material, garden and other organic matter into the Lomi, simply allow the machine to work its magic for 3–20 hours.
-When it’s done, mix the compost with a bit of soil (one part compost to ten parts soil) and you will have a potting mix that is filled with nutrients ready for planting.
+After adding your organic materials into the Lomi simply allow the machine to work its magic for 3–20 hours.
+When it’s done, mix the Lomi Earth with a bit of soil (one part Lomi Earth to ten parts soil) and you will have a potting mix that is filled with nutrients ready for planting.

 The Ideal Mix